 Indian Rupee Opens Flat Against U.S. Dollar

-Rupee opened little changed at Rs 83.02 against the U.S. dollar.
-It had closed at Rs 83.03 on Friday, according to Bloomberg data.
+Rupee opened little changed at Rs 82.99 against the U.S. dollar.
+It closed at Rs 83 on Monday, according to Bloomberg data.

-The Indian rupee opened flat against the U.S. dollar on Monday ahead of the release of India's CPI data.
+The Indian rupee opened flat against the U.S. dollar on Tuesday ahead of the release of the U.S. consumer price index later in the day.

-The local currency opened little changed at Rs 83.02 against the U.S. dollar.
-It had closed at Rs 83.03 on Friday, according to Bloomberg data.
+The local currency opened little changed at Rs 82.99 against the U.S. dollar.
+It closed at Rs 83 on Monday, according to Bloomberg data.

 "For dollar/rupee, Rs 82.85 will act as a support and Rs 83.15 as a resistance," he said.